MilanorK/kal-penghitung-luas-persegi-panjang/README.md

-# kal-penghitung-luas-persegi-panjang
+# kal-penghitung-energi-potensial

-for education purpose
+education purpose only